-Sr.No.
-Experiment Name 1 Based on Module 1 (Any two) using Virtual Lab Implement Mc-Culloch Pitts model for binary logic functions.
+Sugges ted Experiments: Students are required to complete at least 10 experiments.
+Sr. Name of the Experiment No. 1 Based on Module 1 (Any two) using Virtual Lab Implement Mc-Culloch Pitts model for binary logic functions.
 Implement Perceptron algorithm to simulate any logic gate.
 Implement Multilayer Perceptron algorithm to simulate XOR gate.
 To explore python libraries for deep learning e.g. Theano, TensorFlow etc. 2 Module 2 (Any Two) Apply any of the following learning algorithms to learn the parameters of the supervised single layer feed-forward neural network. a.
 Stochastic Gradient Descent b.
 Mini Batch Gradient Descent c.
 Momentum GD d.
 Nestorev GD e.
 Adagrad GD Adam Learning GD 3 Module 3 (Any One) Implement a back-propagation algorithm to train a DNN with at least 2 hidden layers.
 Design and implement a fully connected deep neural network with at least 2 hidden layers for a classification application.
 Use appropriate Learning Algorithm, output function and loss function 4 Module 4 (Any One) Design and implement a CNN model for digit recognition application.
 Design and implement a CNN model for image classification.
 5 Module 5 (Any One) Design the architecture and implement the auto-encoder model for Image Compression.
 Design the architecture and implement the auto-encoder model for Image denoising.
 6 Module 6 (Any One) Design and implement LSTM for Text / Image / Audio / Video / etc. Design and implement GRU for Text / Image / Audio / Video / etc. Design and implement RNN for Text / Image / Audio / Video / etc.